The Ultimate Moving Guide to New Jersey

 Understanding New Jersey’s tax structure is critical since it impacts your income and expenditures.
 Unfortunately, the state ranks among the worst for tax burdens.

-First, your individual state income taxes are calculated based on your earnings.
+First, your individual state income tax rates are calculated based on earnings.
 What you’ll owe will fall somewhere from 1.4-10.75%.
+Cities can charge income taxes, too.
 Looking at Newark?
 It collects a 1% income tax.

 Social Security isn’t taxed, but retirement withdrawals can be.
 That includes pensions and annuity income.